Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/johannaroever/project-description.md

 ## Intermediates

 In some cases the attribute values need to be made more consistent within the range they should reflect.
-To include the location in plots it might be enough to use the name of the ancient site, especially for cases in which the grave relief was only found near the site or similar.
+The range of values for *material* might be condensed to the values of local limestone, (local?) hard limestone and imported marble.
+To include *location* in plots it might be enough to use the name of the ancient site excluding more specific details, especially for cases in which the grave relief was found near the site without recording the specific place or similar.
-Similar the range of materials might be condensed to the values of local limestone, (local?) hard limestone and imported marble.

 It might be useful to prepare information like this before creating the actual plot: